-- the hostile action of any armed forces, insurrection or participation in a riot or civil commotion.

-- intentionally self-inflicted injuries.

-- participation in a criminal offence.
+- the hostile action of any armed forces, insurrection or participation in a riot or civil commotion. - intentionally self-inflicted injuries or attempted suicide. - participation in a criminal offence.

 To make a claim, complete the Notice of Claim for Group Long-Term Disability Benefits that is available from your employer.